 What’s the best external hard drive?
-We test six popular USB models from six big manufacturers to see how they stack up.
+We test nine popular USB models from big manufacturers to see how they stack up.

 Related: Best SSDs to buy